 A few years ago, there were more baby girls called ‘Khaleesi’ than ‘Britney’, as parents across the English-speaking world named their daughters after a character from the all-conquering Game of Thrones books and TV series.
 Since the series ended in 2019, however, the trend has nosedived, with precisely zero registrations of the name ‘Khaleesi’ in the USA so far this year.
 This has me wondering about the influence of pop culture on children’s names.

 Religious communities have always named their children after spiritual and scriptural heroes.
 Many, many Muslim boys are called 'Mohammed', for example.
 In our own faith tradition, biblical names are very popular for their strength and cultural capital.
 But, the emergence of names from less salubrious sources seems to be growing.

 My brother, now a middle-aged man, may be the only “Jarrod” of his generation.
 Mum so loved the Big Valley character from the 1960’s series, she defied family tradition (though his middle name followed norms).
 There are many Jarrods around now (with a variety of spellings) but almost none from 1967.
 My own son is named for my favourite (Irish) Hollywood tough guy.

 I guess it’s a playful trend.
 Of course, the ‘danger’ is that pop culture moves very fast.
-While GoT was wildly popular a couple of years ago, it’s hard to imagine it being a conversation piece even in three years’ time.
+While Game of Thrones was wildly popular a couple of years ago, it’s hard to imagine it being a conversation piece even in three years’ time.
 Not that that’s a disadvantage but it does anchor the child in a distinct slice of history.
 Remember the surge of Wendys after Peter Pan?
 Or the Dianas born in 1981?
 And I’m betting 'Dylan' (as a first name) didn’t exist outside of the Celts much before Bob.